-- BMIN 520: Fundamentals of Artificial Intelligence (Spring)
+- BMIN 5200: Foundations of Artificial Intelligence in Health (Spring)

 Biological Specialty Courses

-- BIOL 422: Human Genetics and Genomics (Spring, odd years)
+- BIOL 5220: Human Evolutionary Genomics (Spring, even years)

-- BIOL 485: The RNA World: A Functional and Computational Analysis (Spring, even years)
+- CAMB 4850: The RNA World: A Functional and Computational Analysis (not offered every year)

 This list is not exhaustive, and additional qualifying courses may be approved by the Advising Committee and GCB Chair.
 Students can visit the University Catalog to view available courses.